plepe/wikipedia-list-extractor/README.md

 | Field | Description                                |
 | ----- | ------------------------------------------ |
+| pages | List of pages which constitutes the whole dataset (e.g. for getAll, which returns all items).
 | rawAnchorTemplate | Complex HTML anchor for the item.
 Uses Twig syntax to compile the anchor.
 Available parameters: `item.field` (with each field from the template), `page` (page title), `index` (index of the item on this page). |
 | rawIdTemplate | More complex ID and aliases for the item.
 Uses Twig syntax to compile the ID/Aliases (one alias per line).
 Make sure that the first result is always the same as the first ID in `renderedIdTemplate`.
 Available parameters: `item.field` (with all fields from the template), `page` (page title), `index` (index of the item on this page). |
 | renderedAnchorTemplate | Complex HTML anchor for the item.
 Uses Twig syntax to compile the anchor.
 Available parameters: `item.field` (with each field from the template), `page` (page title), `index` (index of the item on this page). |